SIGCOMM Student Scholar

 50 Years of the ACM Turing Award Celebration

-At Brown, I am advised by Professor Rodrigo Fonseca.
-Currently I am collaborating with researchers in Facebook's tracing and performance groups.
+At Brown, I was advised by Professor Rodrigo Fonseca.

 My research focuses on monitoring, understanding, and enforcing distributed system behaviors.
 In my PhD work I adapted techniques from end-to-end request tracing to new applications in multi-tenant resource management and dynamic causal profiling.
 My work on Pivot Tracing introduced baggage, a concept for generic cross-system metadata now widely used by tracing systems like Zipkin and OpenTracing.